therxmv/Dirol-Reader/README.md

 - :x: MessageDice
 - :x: MessageGame
 - :x: MessagePoll

 Message with premium emoji is coming as unsupported type.

 I'm not sure that all of them really needed.

 # Plans
 Right now I'm working on improving the overall quality of the code base.
-Then will on the new features and support for more message types.
+Then will focus on the new features and support for more message types.